roboberlin/site/research.md

 		<header class="major">
 			<h2>Research</h2>
 		</header>
-		<p>This section will eventually contain intuitive descriptions of some of my research projects.
-As you can tell from the Lorem Ipsum below, none of these sections have been written yet.
+		<p>For anyone who's interested, here are informal (though at times slightly technical) descriptions of some of the major research projects that I've been involved with.
 </p>
 	</div>
 </section>